Victorreca/202209-w4ch1-victor-redondo/components.md

 - Call the received action on click

-## GentlemenList
+## Gentleman

 ### Show data

-- A card for each gentleman of the received list of gentlemen

-## GentlemanCard

-### Show data

-- The received gentleman's data:
+The received gentleman's data:

 - Its name inside a heading
 - Its picture with an alt
 - Its initial
 - The tick icon when the gentleman is selected
+- The delete icon

-### Get actions:
+### Receive Actions

 - Toggle the selected status of the received gentleman on click